codefellows/seattle-java-401d1/class-41-intro-to-canvas/LAB-conways-game-of-life.md

 simulation on a Canvas view and pick some practical assumptions for the size of the cell (like 50 pixels, or something).

-Add play/step/pause/clear buttons to allow users to play the simulation, watch it move step by step and easily reset it.
+Add `step` and `clear` buttons to allow users to watch the simulation step-by-step, and easily reset it.
+Do not configure the app to have the animation "play."
+Users must press the `step` button to have the simulation move forward tick by tick.

+## Conway's Game of Life Rules
+* Any live cell with fewer than two live neighbors dies, as if by under population.
+* Any live cell with two or three live neighbors lives on to the next generation.
+* Any live cell with more than three live neighbors dies, as if by overpopulation.
+* Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Testing
 * Write JUnit tests for small boards that verify cells are born, live and die